RahulSinghRaj/tele-shilling-bot-test/README.md

 #2 Not worked by #1, don't use AD block and VPN.
 #3 Not worked by #2, use incognito mode in chrome

-# Free Trial Limitations
-For the free trial, I have set limitations for test use
-- Shill text size up to 500 characters
-- Shill text up to 20 lines
-- Groups up to 30 groups
-- Free trial expires at 8/5 4pm GMT

-Additional 1 day free trial
 # How to use Free Trial
 Fill out this form with 'api_id'
 Then you will get 1 day free trial for this program.